On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Results

 Therefore, we now consider $(T_1, \widetilde{\theta}_{T_1})$ depicted in Figure \ref{T2} as the generating tree, where we change the branch lengths of $T_1$ from $\theta_{T_1}$ to $\widetilde{\theta}_{T_1}$.
 There are again two long edges (labeled with $p$) and five short edges (labeled with $q$), but the two long edges are closer to each other.

-By replacing $(T_1, \theta_{T_1})$ with $(T_1,\widetilde{\theta}_{T_1})$ in the calculation of the expected Maximum Parsimony tree, we again search for values for $p$ and $q$ such that $T_1$ is not the expected Maximum Parsimony tree.
+By replacing $(T_1, \theta_{T_1})$ with $(T_1,\widetilde{\theta}_{T_1})$ in the calculation of the expected MP tree, we again search for values for $p$ and $q$ such that $T_1$ is not the expected MP tree.
 Both for two and four character states we find such values for $2$- and $3$-tuple site data (see Table \ref{ValT2}).

-Here, in all cases $T_{14}$ (see Table \ref{Table-alltrees}) is the expected Maximum Parsimony tree.
+Here, in all cases $T_{14}$ (see Table \ref{Table-alltrees}) is the expected MP tree, so as before, MP tends to group the long branches together.

-Now, we again separate the space $[0, \frac{1}{2}] \times [0, \frac{1}{2}]$, respectively $[0, \frac{1}{4}] \times [0, \frac{1}{4}]$, of all possible combinations of $p$ and $q$ into two parts, such that one part contains all possible combinations of $p$ and $q$ such that Maximum Parsimony is consistent, while the other part contains all combinations of $p$ and $q$ such that it is inconsistent.
+Now, we again separate the space $[0, \frac{1}{2}] \times [0, \frac{1}{2}]$, respectively $[0, \frac{1}{4}] \times [0, \frac{1}{4}]$, of all possible combinations of $p$ and $q$ into two parts, such that one part contains all possible combinations of $p$ and $q$ such that MP is consistent, while the other part contains all combinations of $p$ and $q$ such that it is inconsistent.
 We do this for $2$ and $3$-tuple site data for two and four character states and compare them with the spaces for single-site data.
 All curves are plotted in Figure \ref{SI2ZT2TandCT2}. \\

-Here the trends of the curves are different to the corresponding cases concerning tree $(T_1,\theta_{T_1})$ as depicted in Figures \ref{SI2ZTandC}, \ref{SI4ZTandC}, \ref{SI-new} and \ref{SI4Z3T-TandC}.
+Here the trends of the curves are different to the corresponding cases concerning tree $(T_1,\theta_{T_1})$ as depicted in Figure \ref{GraphsAll}.
 It can be seen that the curve of the single-site data is never above the curve of the $2$-, respectively $3$-tuple-site data.
-With Mathematica \citep{Mathematica} we verified that there exists no combination of $p$ and $q$ such that Maximum Parsimony is consistent on single-site data while it is inconsistent on $2$-, respectively $3$-tuple-site data.
-So, if for trees of type $(T_1,\widetilde{\theta}_{T_1})$ Maximum Parsimony is statistically inconsistent on single-site data then Maximum Parsimony is also statistically inconsistent on $2$- and $3$-tuple-site data.
+With Mathematica \citep{Mathematica} we verified that there exists no combination of $p$ and $q$ such that MP is consistent on single-site data while it is inconsistent on $2$-, respectively $3$-tuple-site data.
+So, if for trees of type $(T_1,\widetilde{\theta}_{T_1})$ MP is statistically inconsistent on single-site data, then MP is also statistically inconsistent on $2$- and $3$-tuple-site data.
 In this regard, we might say that the inconsistency on single-site data here implies the inconsistency on 2- and 3-tuple-site data.
-Furthermore, we now compare the statistical (in)consistency of Maximum Parsimony on $2$- and $3$-tuple-site data both for two and four character states.
-The resulting curves are plotted in Figure \ref{SIT2CodandTup}.
+Furthermore, we now compare the statistical (in)consistency of MP on $2$- and $3$-tuple-site data both for two and four character states.
+The resulting curves are depicted in Figure \ref{SIT2CodandTup}.